ÕýÆ·À¶µ¼º½

 • Visual culture — pertains to images, viewership, visual media, and practices of looking.

-• Material culture — encompasses all human-made and modified objects from the past and our contemporary world.
+• Material culture — encompasses all human-made and modified objects from the past and our contemporary world, as well a making practices.

 Program options: